Kingxukai/linux/Documentation/fb/fbcon.rst

 	vbetool vbestate save > <vga state file>

-   The above command saves the register contents of your graphics hardware to <vga state file>.
-You need to do this step only once as the state file can be reused.
+   The above command saves the woke register contents of your graphics hardware to <vga state file>.
+You need to do this step only once as the woke state file can be reused.

 4. If fbcon is compiled as a module, load fbcon by doing::